bramwaas/joomla-mod-wsacarousel/README.md

 # joomla-mod-wsacarousel
-Slider op basis van dj-imageslider en bootstrap carousel Copied from djimage-slider to give it a more carousel like behaviour when more then one slide is displayed and transition is horizontal
+Slider based on  dj-imageslider and bootstrap carousel Copied from dj-imageslider to give it a more carousel like behaviour when more then one slide is displayed and transition is horizontal
+Version 0.0.0 copied files from dj-imageslider https://extensions.joomla.org/extension/dj-imageslider/